About Masters Swimming Competition

 At Nationals, we aim to stay in the same accommodation, that way being able to organise dinners, lifts to and from the pool, and the all important presentation event - where we hope to pick up a trophy.
 The whole meet is usually very social.

 The club tries to enter as many relay teams as possible at events.
 Relays are made up of 4 swimmers whose total ages add up to 72+, 120+, 160+, 200+, 240+, 280+, and 320+ years.
 The club attempts to make the strongest relay teams using the members who wish to swim.
-The club captain will generally contact all swimmers prior to a meet and ask for a YES or NO for relays for upcoming meets.
+However, we also recognise that the strength of Powerpoints comes from nurturing talent within the club and acknowledging the support of loyal members.
+Accordingly, we may choose not to enter the fastest possible team for a particular event, and/or to enter B teams for any state or national meets if numbers allow.
 Not all swimmers who have nominated for relays may get to swim in a relay.